Common Syntax Errors

 macro function does not match this signature.

-For example the function signature for the TYP()
+For example, the function signature for the TYP() function is INTEGER TYP(INTEGER).

-Which means the single parameter is an INTEGER and the return value is an INTEGER.
-Therefore the following
+This means the single parameter is an INTEGER, and the return value is an INTEGER.
+Therefore, the following

 will generate this error: